google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 ### Let the user choose when to go fullscreen

-There is nothing more annoying to the user than a web site doing something unexpected.
+There is nothing more annoying to the user than a website doing something unexpected.
 When a user navigates to your site don't try and trick them into fullscreen.

-Don't intercept the first touch event and issue a requestFullscreen.
+Don't intercept the first touch event and call `requestFullscreen()`.

-1. It is annoying
+1. It is annoying.
 2. Browsers may decided to prompt the user at some point in the future about allowing the app to take up the fullscreen.

-If you want to launch apps fullscreen do think about using the install experiences for each platform.
+If you want to launch apps fullscreen think about using the install experiences for each platform.

 ### Don't spam the user to install your app to a homescreen

-If you plan on offering a fullscreen experience via the installed app mechanisms be considerate to the user:
+If you plan on offering a fullscreen experience via the installed app mechanisms be considerate to the user.

 * Be discreet.
 Use a banner or footer to let them know they can install the app.